List of Mubi films

-Coralie Fargeat director of The Substance (2024), Mubi's highest-grossing film at the global box office.
+Coralie Fargeat directed The Substance (2024), Mubi's highest-grossing film at the global box office.

 This is a list of films originally produced and/or distributed theatrically by the British streaming platform, production and distribution company Mubi.
 The company was founded in 2007 by Turkish CEO Efe Cakarel.
 Its first film released in the U.K. was Arabian Nights, on April 22, 2016, while Baden Baden was its first film released in the U.S. on November 25, 2016.
 The company also started to distribute films in Latin America and Germany in 2021, and in Italy and Spain in 2025.

 Ever since, Mubi has been acquiring distribution rights of numerous art house films, generally productions with festival runs in Sundance, Berlin, Cannes, Venice or Toronto.
-The Substance (2024) is the platform's highest-grossing film, having grossed more than $82 million worldwide at the box office.
+The Substance (2024) is the platform's highest-grossing film, having grossed more than $82 million worldwide at the box office, and was the platform's first film to be nominated for the Academy Award for Best Picture.

+Since 2022, the platform has also been acquiring exclusive rights to television series mostly created or directed by renowned auteurs.
+The first such acquisition was the long-delayed third season of Lars von Trier's The Kingdom, subtitled Exodus, alongside a remaster of the previous two seasons.